permarpa/Project1ML/README.md

 # Project1ML
-Project 1 of Machine Learning course.
-January 2020.
+Project 1 of Machine Learning course https://compphysics.github.io/MLErasmus/doc/web/course.html January 2020.

 Students involved:

 Mishra, Bharat.

 Christodoulou, Pinelopi.

 Pérez Martín, Patricia.

 In this repository you may find the folder including the CODE used in the report, as well as the folder with the relevant RESULTS.